gopheracademy/gopheracademy-web/content/gophergala/data-mining.md

 }
 ```

-The above code runs most likly into the problem.
+The above code runs but most likely ends in an undesired result.
-The main goroutine which starts all the request goroutines finishes and ends the programm before the other goroutines.
+The main goroutine which starts all the request goroutines finishes and ends the program before the other goroutines.
 The result is probably nothing but spend processing time.

 # sync.WaitGroup

-The main goroutine does nothing but spinup the request goroutines and waits for them to finish.
+To avoid an application exit before the request goroutines are done, the main goroutine needs to wait.
+Waiting/blocking can be done with mutexes or channels.
+The Go package sync provides helpful functions for blocking.
+The following code uses sync.WaitGroup to group all request goroutines together and blocks on the main goroutine until all request goroutines have called Done().

 ``` Go